 Then offer a solution to his problem “Here is another one for you” or “Let us count to 5 until your sister uses the crayon and take turns.”

-Say “Looks like your sister is hurt, let us give her a tap on her hand and comfort her/bring her a toy/ bring a glass of water.”
-Whatever suits that moment, but a way for him to help make amends for his previous actions without shaming him.
+Say, “Looks like your sister is hurt, let us give her a tap on her hand and comfort her/bring her a toy/ bring a glass of water.”
+Whatever suits that moment, but a way for him to make amends for his previous actions without shaming him.

 If hitting happens consistently in different situations, that is a behavior that needs to be corrected.
 How do you do this in a positive and helpful way?

-You can read books on topics around empathy, and sharing like this one.
+You can read books on topics around empathy, and sharing, like this one.
 I love this book, it has beautiful illustrations and simple examples of how to show more empathy towards others.
-Most age-appropriate for the 2-3 year age group.
+Most age-appropriate for children in the 2-3 year age group.

 Books like, Hands are not for hitting is also another example of bringing in conversation around the behavior.
 Reading books leads to conversation and sometimes offers you new insight into your child’s behavior.
 You can use this insight in tweaking your solutions to current challenges.

 This was an example of how you handle challenging behavior in your home without resorting to punishments and screaming.

 Discipline using scare tactics like yelling and time out does not yield positive results.
 You can teach nothing by scaring or intimidating your child.